 The Mojang Bug Tracker is the place where all bugs in Minecraft and all other games created by Mojang Studios are reported, documented, and tracked.
 Please read this guide to understand how you can help us squash bugs!

 For additional tips and policies, please read the full bug tracker guidelines and our FAQ.
-If you need additional help with reporting a bug or have questions about the bug tracker, feel free to ask other players in the community by visiting our official Minecraft Discord, or through the player run pages linked here.
+If you need additional help with reporting a bug or have questions about the bug tracker, feel free to ask other players in the community by visiting our official Minecraft social channels, or through the player run pages linked here.

 Before you create a bug report…